-Section 2 - Outlines the standards and requirements for public health nursing education programme.
+Section 2 - Outlines the standards for public health nursing education programmes.

 Section 3 - Refers to the requirements for the approval of EBs, practice partners and educational programmes leading to registration.

 Section 1: Governance and Legislation for Nursing and Midwifery Education Programmes Leading to Registration